FAQsUpdated May 6, 2022

-- CARE: primary medical, dental, behavioral health and HIV specialty care (as a federally qualified health center),
+- CARE: primary medical, dental, and behavioral health care (as a federally qualified health center),

 - SUPPORT: critical HIV support services (including the nation’s largest food bank for people living with HIV – the Vance North Necessities of Life Program),

 - and EDUCATION: HIV prevention, health & wellness programs and advocacy to ensure continued care.
 AIDS Walk Los Angeles is one of our EDUCATION platforms, but funds raised here are distributed across all three of these service types.

-Since our founding in 1983, our goal has been to end the AIDS epidemic in Los Angeles County, which continues to have the second largest number of people living with HIV in the country.
+Since our founding in 1983, our goal at APLA Health has been to end the AIDS epidemic in Los Angeles County.
 Recent medical advances – including U=U (Undetectable=Untransmittable) and PrEP/PEP – allow us to imagine living in a county without any new HIV infections.
-The best way to do that is to approach people holistically and provide services for all their needs right where they live, including quality, culturally affirming medical, dental and behavioral health care as well as HIV specialty care.
+The best way we can do that is to approach people holistically and provide services for all their needs right where they live, including quality, culturally affirming medical, dental and behavioral health care as well as HIV specialty care.

-AIDS Walk Los Angeles also has a program – the Community Coalition Initiative – where we support the hard work of other organizations in LA County working to end the epidemics.
-Through the program, these organizations form teams, and the money raised by those teams is given back to them after our fundraising deadline on September 13th.
+AIDS Walk Los Angeles also supports our Community Coalition Initiative, where we support our local allies who are also fighting for a world without HIV.
+Through the program, these 501(c)(3) organizations form teams, and the money raised by those teams is given back to them after our fundraising deadline.